 Bathroom Design Details You Can't Ignore

-Granted, a bathroom doesn't have as many opportunities for incorporating fabric as say, a living room.
-Which is why you should jump at the chance to use fabric where you can.
-Gorgeous window treatments will take a bathroom to the next level.
-If you're looking to make the fabric upgrade on a dime, do it with a shower curtain.
-(You'll find plenty of show-stopping options without any sticker shock.)
+Although a bathroom doesn't have as many opportunities for incorporating fabric as say, a living room, it can be an easy way to add pattern and texture.
+Gorgeous bathroom window treatments will take your space to the next level.
+If you're looking for a fabric upgrade on a dime, do it with a shower curtain.
+You'll find plenty of showstopping options without any sticker shock.

-Advance your vanity beyond basic with a little extra design oomph.
-Think gorgeous hardware, an eye-catching color, or architectural overlays.
-Pick a vanity that keys off your bathroom's design aesthetic for a unified look, or branch out into something that juxtaposes the vibe of your bath, for an eclectic look.
+Your bathroom cabinets work hard to hide beauty products and other clutter.
+Advance your vanity beyond basic with a little extra design oomph—think gorgeous hardware, an eye-catching color, or architectural overlays.
+Pick a vanity that keys off your bathroom's design aesthetic for a unified look, or branch out into something that juxtaposes the vibe of your bath for an eclectic look.

 What Makes a Bath Beautiful?